Powerful. intuitive. engaging.

 As the first draft with these major pivots, I did not expect much.

-The winning strategy here would be to demand usefulness through emphasizing importance, and minimizing distractions in the UI.
+The winning strategy is to demand usefulness through emphasizing importance, and minimizing distractions in the UI.

 Iterations – 3, 4, & 5